singaround/songbook/songs/nancy-lee.md

 published: false
 wordsBy: Frederic Weatherly
 tuneBy: Stephan Adams
-chorusLine: The sailor's wife, the sailors' star shall be
+chorusLine: The sailor's wife, the sailor's star shall be
 songLine: Of all the wives as e'er you know
 tags:
   - women_on_the_shore